Hyper-Stark/655A3/README.md

 # README.md

 ### Changes we made
-1. added a user table in the respect two databases
-2. implemented delete function respect to two systems
-3. implemented signin, signup and signout functions respect to two systems
-4. added server side credential validation mechanism respect to two systems
-5. implemented log functions respected to two systems
-6. modified user interface to require users sign in or sign up before they can use the real services.
+1.added a user table respect to two databases 2.implemented delete function respect to two systems 3.implemented sign in, sign up and signout functions respect to two systems 4.added server-side credential validation mechanism respect to two systems 5.implemented log functions respect to two systems 6.modified user interface to require users to sign in or sign up before they can use the real services.

 ### System installations
 1. install nodejs, MySQL and other dependencies,